mwelongo/glossa_api/README.md

-# glossa_api
-Glossa app - backend API
+# Glossa Learning App - Backend API

 ### Description
 Glossa App - a web app that users can use to create, edit, and teach courses online